 How long is the game?
 How does the game compare to previous Souls games?
 How does it compare to Bloodborne?
 How is the lore and story?
 How is multiplayer and what is different about it?

 These are all questions we will attempt to answer in this review, along with many other questions you might have.
 The video version has heavy spoilers, so be advised and proceed with caution.
 The text version is mostly spoiler free!
+You may also want to check out our Ashes of Ariandel Review and The Ringed City Review.

 Developed by: From Software